ThibaultEmo/ece-webtech-2023-fall/modules/08.supabase/lab.md

 All there is to do is to implement the `supabase.from('contacts')...` request to fetch a single record and call `setContact` with the returned data.
 It is similar to `./pages/admin/contacts.js`.
 Instead of returning an array of `contacts` records, it returns the record matching the provided `id`.

 ## Part 5.
 Insert data into Supabase (medium level)

+> Note!
+If you use App router of Next.js, you must create your routes accordingly.

 Implement a REST API query to insert records into the database.